VI. Fees and Registration

 Fees for In-Absentia Students

 Students whose research or study requires that they remain outside the designated local campus region for an entire quarter may qualify for a reduction of the University Registration and Education Fees and exemption from all local campus fees.
 In-absentia students pay 15% of the Registration Fee and Educational Fee.
 Non-residents of California must pay full non-resident tuition when applicable.
-Students who wish to opt out of the mandatory health insurance should complete the on line waiver or contact Cowell Health Center for more information.
+Students who wish to opt out of the mandatory health insurance should complete the waiver or contact Cowell Student Health Center for more information.

 Application for In-Absentia Status